ethhub-io/ethhub/built-on-ethereum/governance/aragon.md

 ## How it works

 Aragon is most powerful and modular way to build and run DAOs.
-Use aragonOS, AragonJS and AragonUI
+Use aragonOS, AragonJS and AragonUI.

 ## Used by

 1. District0x
 2. Request Network
 3. Spice VC